ERISA Compliance FAQs

-There are certain group health plans that would be subject to ERISA, but may qualify for the voluntary plan safe harbor.
+Certain group health plans are subject to ERISA, but may qualify for the voluntary plan safe harbor.
 If a plan meets the voluntary plan safe harbor requirements, then despite being a group health plan, it will not be subject to ERISA.

 Voluntary benefits are generally exempt if:

 - No employer or employer organization contributions